ap-karan-singh/ap-karan-singh/README.md

   <img  src="https://custom-icon-badges.herokuapp.com/badge/dynamic/json?logo=graph&logoColor=fff&color=blue&label=total%20contributions&query=%24.totalContributions&url=https%3A%2F%2Fgithub-readme-streak-stats.herokuapp.com%2F%3Fuser%3Dnaemazam%26type%3Djson"/></a>
  <br>

-Hi, I'm [Naem Azam](http://naemazam.com/), a passionate self-taught Programmer, an open-source enthusiast, and a maintainer and National level hackathon winner🥇 🇨🇳.
+Hi, I'm [Karan Kumar](https://karan.vercel.app/), a passionate self-taught Programmer, an open-source enthusiast, and a maintainer and National level hackathon winner🥇 🇨🇳.
 My passion for Systems lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I learned a lot from the open-source community and love how collaboration and knowledge sharing happened through open-source.

 I’m a research scientist working to better understand About AI and Cybersecurity.
 My expertise includes Linux System Administration, IT Support Specialist, Web development, and implementation of AI research tools.
 I enjoy generating new ideas and devising feasible solutions to broadly relevant problems.
 My Friends would describe me as a driven, resourceful individual who maintains a positive, proactive attitude when faced with adversity.
 Currently, I’m seeking opportunities that will allow me to develop and promote technologies that benefit Companies.
 Specific fields of interest include Open-source Development, BlockChain, Networking, Linux OS Development, Digital forensics, System analysis, and Automotion.